+The Hawthorns is a thriving independent day school for girls and boys aged 2 to 13 years in Bletchingley, Surrey.
 Offering an exceptional breadth and vision for each child, the production of quality learning and the development of character is key to the work of the school.

 Underpinning an outstanding record of academic achievement at senior schools, The Hawthorns academic curriculum is broad and balanced.
 Developing the talents of each child is at the heart of our work.
 Dedicated teachers create high expectations and work hard with our boys and girls to help them achieve success in a wide variety of areas.

 A wonderful programme of sport and extensive opportunities in Art, Music, Drama and Design and Technology mean that every child has the opportunity to be challenged in a variety of areas and thus develop a confidence for life.
 The balance of tradition and modernity, which has been embraced over several decades at The Hawthorns, ensures that children learn and strive for excellence.
 In an environment which is constantly embracing the future, tried and tested values are held dear, ensuring children are well prepared for life.